Active Transportation

 Aviation

-SCAG’s Aviation Program is responsible for developing the aviation element of the Regional Transportation Plan, gathering data and conducting research on aviation trends and issues, collaborating with airports and partner agencies (e.g. Federal Aviation Administration, Caltrans Division of Aeronautics) on airport ground access and aviation systems planning, staffing the Aviation Technical Advisory Committee, and providing information and data to the Transportation Committee.
+SCAG’s Aviation Program is responsible for developing the aviation element of the Connect SoCal Regional Transportation Plan/Sustainable Communities Strategy, gathering data and conducting research on aviation trends and issues, collaborating with airports and partner agencies (e.g., the Federal Aviation Administration and the Caltrans Division of Aeronautics) on airport ground access and aviation systems planning, staffing the Aviation Technical Advisory Committee, and providing information and data to the Transportation Committee.

 The Future Communities Initiative